-The administration at the Senior High School shall project a master schedule and matrix of course offerings based upon enrollment and student course selections each year in early December to be presented to the District Management Council.
+The administration at the Senior High School shall project a draft master schedule and matrix of course offerings based upon enrollment and student course selections each year, prior to April 1 and present it to the School Based Team.

-After consulting with the District Management Council, the school administrators shall provide teachers with their assignment for the following school year.
-The school administrators will give due consideration to teacher preference, seniority and experience in the subject area(s) in question.
+The District shall provide teachers with their assignment for the following school year on or before the last day of school.
+The District will consider teacher preference, seniority and experience in the subject area(s) as well as the needs of the students and the District.

-Each teacher within a department must receive a full schedule, provided there are sufficient classes to accomplish this.
-The administration must make every effort to provide a full schedule to each teacher within the department based upon certification, student enrollment and course availability.
+The District will make reasonable efforts to provide a full schedule to each teacher within the department based upon certification, student enrollment, student preference and need, needs of the District and course availability.